Link Types and Syntax

 - Run locally: Use

-to test in development - Check all link types: Verify relative, absolute, and cross-reference links work
+dotnet watchto test in development - Check all link types: Verify relative, absolute, and cross-reference links work

 - Test static generation: Use

-dotnet run -- build
+dotnet run -- build "/"to test static output locally

 Best Practices